Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • alcohol;

-• components on industrial productions, in particular insecticides, arsenic, phosphorus, pesticides and others.
+• components on industrial production, in particular insecticides, arsenic, phosphorus, pesticides and others.

-Note that drug-induced hepatitis occurs due to different reasons.
-One of them is the above - long-term use drugs leading to chronic poisoning.
-However, acute toxic hepatitis can also occur with a single administration of drugs, especially intramuscularly or intravenously.
-In addition, inhalation of toxic drugs is considered very dangerous, as this causes acute drug-induced hepatitis very quickly.
+Note that drug-induced hepatitis occurs due to various reasons.
+One of them is the above - long-term use medications leading to chronic poisoning.
+However, acute toxic hepatitis can also occur with a one-time administration of drugs, especially intramuscularly or intravenously.
+In addition, inhalation of toxic drugs is considered very dangerous, since it causes acute drug-induced hepatitis very quickly.

-Toxic hepatitis is not contagious, although under certain conditions it can infect other people.
-In particular, oral sex can cause infection if toxic agent is found in fragments of fecal masses transmitted from a sick person to a healthy person during oral sex.
+Toxic hepatitis is not a contagious disease, although under some conditions it can infect other people.
+In particular, during oral sex, infection can occur if toxic agent is found in fragments of fecal matter transmitted from a patient to a healthy person during oral sex.
 But in fairness, it should be noted that this method of infection is quite rare, so we can assume that toxic hepatitis cannot be transmitted from person to person.

 Symptoms

-If it's about chronic pathology, then it can be asymptomatic for a long time.
-Therefore, when the signs of the disease appear, it is already striking. a large number of liver cells, which is fraught with serious conditions.
-In the acute form, the signs usually appear quickly, so diagnosing the pathology in this case is much easier.
+If we are talking about chronic pathology, then it can be asymptomatic for a long time.
+Therefore, when signs of the disease appear, it already affects a large number of liver cells, which can lead to serious conditions.
+In the acute form, signs usually appear quickly, so diagnosing the pathology in this case is much easier.

 • the appearance of small hemorrhages on the skin (petechiae);